neuropycon/ephypype/_sources/index.rst.txt

 Installation
 =============

-ephypype works with **python3**

-* mne>0.19
-* nipype
-* h5py

-These dependencies are automatically installed during ephypype installation.

-We also recommend to install MNE python by following the |installation instructions|.
+To install the ephypype package, we recommend you first install MNE python by following the |installation instructions|.

+The dependencies (mne, nipype, h5py) are automatically installed during ephypype installation.

 .. |installation instructions| raw:: html